facebook/react-native/docs/IssueGuidelines.md

 Example: [#6056](https://github.com/facebook/react-native/issues/6056)

 ### An issue is a valid bug report
 Valid bug reports with good repro steps are some of the best issues!
-Thank the author for finding it, explain that React Native is a community project and ask them if they would be up for sending a fix.
+Thank the author for finding it, explain that React Native is a community project and **ask them if they would be up for sending a fix**.

+### An issue is a feature request.
+The feature shouldn't be in the code and don't want to maintain it.
+This especially includes **new modules** Facebook doesn't use in production.
+Explain that those modules should be released to npm separately and that everyone will still be able to use the module super easily that way.

-### An issue is a feature request and you're pretty sure React Native should have that feature
+### An issue is a feature request, you're pretty sure we should maintain this feature as part of RN
+This should be rare - adding a new feature means maintaining it.
 Tell the author something like: "Pull requests are welcome.
 In case you're not up for sending a PR, you should post to [Product Pains](https://productpains.com/product/react-native/?tab=top).
 It has a voting system and if the feature gets upvoted enough it might get implemented."

-### An issue is a feature request for a feature we don't want
-This especially includes **new modules** Facebook doesn't use in production.
-Explain that those modules should be released to npm separately and that everyone will still be able to use the module super easily that way.

 ### How to add a label
 Add any relevant labels, for example 'Android', 'iOS'.